-SMC juniors and sophomores--now is the time to start thinking in Augusta next year Robert Redford lives in Augusta.
+SMC juniors and sophomores--now is the time to start thinking in Augusta next vear Robert Redford lives in Augusta.
 Isn't that enough reason to check it out?

-We know something you don't know-come to the Augusta lottery meetings.
+We know something you don't know--come to the Augusta lottery meetings.

-For goodness sake--Buy a pompon so Frank LaGrotta can shut up Don't forget: Student Union Pompon sale for the UCLA game 50 cents in the dining halls.
+For goodness sake-Buy a pompon so Frank LaGrotta can shut up.

+Don't forget: Student Union Pompon sale for the UCLA game 50 cents in the dining halls.

-FLORIDIANS BEWAREIII Jose Gaspar and his fierce hands of cut-throats invade ND tonight for the 2nd annual Gasparilla Celebration tonight at 9:30 in the K of C hall.
+FLORIDIANS BEWAREIII Jose Gaspar and his fierce bands of cut-throats invade ND tonight for the 2nd annual Gasparilla Celebration tonight at 9:30 in the K of C hall.
 To 3-b Cavanaugh and especially Mike Dav:

 Thank you for a very nice evening last Friday!! [one of the five.]
 Mary Pat Don't forget to sign up for the SMC Freshman Ski trip to Cannonsburg.
 Signups are Feb.
 13 in Regina North Lounge.
 The ski trip is on Feb.
 14. Tricia: You're the best roommate ever.
-Thanks for everything-have a fun week end, I'll miss you!!
+Thanks for everything--have a fun weekend, I'll miss you!!

-Love and hugs, Josie Jo Kit: Your first frat dance.
-Hope it's fun.
+Love and hugs, 10 AHAB Kit: Your first frat dance.
+Hope It's fun.
 You're the greatest sister ever!
-Love, HAPPER ZOOSTER\ Happy 20th, you old man.
+Love, HAPPER ZOOSTER Happy 2oth, you old man.
 (Beware of "killer" after 10.)
-AHAB SLN No Jack Daniels, no Ernie, no Italy.
+SLN No Jack Daniels, no Ernie, no Italy.
 Just me.
 Happy 22nd.
 ILYBYTG.
 Har Dear Pa- Sorry I couldn't make it for pizza and beer.
 Maybe next Friday.
-John Floridians It won't be Art Stock's Royal Manor in the summmer time, but it will be wild and we'll get where we want to go in the BAR CAR.
-Michelob, the only beer our moms let us drink- Tickets We crave action!
+John It won't be Art Stock's Royal Manor in the summmer time, but it will be wild and we'll get where we want to go in the BAR CAR.
+Michelob, the only beer our moms let Tickets All classified ads must be received by $5.00 \ p.m.$, two days prior to the issue in which the ad is run.
+The Observer office will accept classifieds Monday through Friday, 10:00 a.m. to 5:00 p.m.
+All classifieds must be pre-paid, either in person or through the mail.
+We crave action!
 Mens legs turn us on and we are feeling an overwhelming urge to go to the ND-UCLA leg romp!
-Feel free to contact Flusette, Saxe, or Disco-lips at 4-1-5427 if you can fulfill our burning desire for 3 UCLA tix!
-(We'li pay well) Need 6 LaSalle tickets (GA or student) Call john 1031.
+Feel free to contact Flusette, Sexe, er Disco-lips at 4-1-5427 If you can fulfill our burning desire for 3 UCLA tix!
+[We'll pay well] Need 6 LaSalle tickets (GA or student) Call john 1031.